“It isn’t fair. It never was, never will. Poison begets poison.”

 Louis: “And those whims are only constrained by the political repercussions of acting on those whims.
 Which means, in short, that it’s okay for them to oppress neonates and ancillae, but oppressing other elders can get them overthrown—unless it actually weakens those same rivals.”

 He briefly explains how the Big Sleazy is a piece of meat long being warred over by Vidal, Savoy, and Cimitière.
 “The only reason the prince hasn’t or isn’t lopping off Savoy’s and Cimitière’s heads on trumped-up charges is because they’re powerful enough to stand up to him.”

 Lou reaches down and picks up his thermos, spinning the ice cubes inside so they rattle like dice.
 He explains the Masquerade, briefly laying out how and why it is kept by the Camarilla.
 More specifically, he tells her about the Krewe of Janus.

 “They were here, Caroline.
 In this apartment.
 The body was a threat to their beloved Masquerade, so they disposed of it.
-They left these-,” he says once again shaking the thermos, “-as a warning that if you continue to be a threat to the Masquerade, that they will so dispose of you.”
+They left these,” he says once again shaking the thermos, “as a warning that if you continue to threaten the Masquerade, they will so dispose of you.”